Wyamio/Wyam.Web/Input/getting-started/usage.md

 Description: Describes how to run Wyam and the available options.
 Order: 3
 ---
-You typically run Wyam using the command line application `Wyam.exe`.
+You typically run Wyam using the command line application `wyam`.
 If you don't specify any arguments, the root folder will be set to the current folder and if a file named `config.wyam` is found, it will be used as the configuration file.
-You can also specify a root folder that's different than the current folder after the `Wyam.exe` command.
+You can also specify a root folder that's different than the current folder after the `wyam` command.
 For example:

 ```
-Wyam.exe
+wyam
 ```

 Or:

 ```
-Wyam.exe C:\MySite
+wyam C:\MySite
 ```

 There are also a number of arguments that allow you to control execution (use `--help` or `-?` to see them):